opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/worldpay/iFrame/README.md

    5. Save and run the Postman collection.

-## Validating the Configuration in Open Payment Framework Workbench
+## Validating the Configuration in OPF Workbench

-   1. Log in to the open payment framework workbench.
+   1. Log in to the OPF workbench.
    2. Click **Payment Integrations** in the left navigation bar.
    3. Navigate to **Payment Integrations** -> **(your Worldpay integration)** -> **Integration Details**.
    4. In the **Configuration section**, click **Show Details** to go to the configuration details page.